imagej/imagej.github.io/_pages/news/2016-04-19-writing-imagej2-plugins-a-beginners-perspective.md

         </plugins>
     </build>

-**Note:** if you want to test GUI tests with TravisCI you have to activate a virtual display as described in the Travis CI chapter.
+{% include notice icon="note" content="If you want to test GUI tests with TravisCI you have to activate a virtual display as described in the Travis CI chapter." %}

 ## Continuous Integration with Travis CI